Snack World

 Snack World (スナックワールド, Sunakku Wārudo) is a Japanese multimedia franchise created and developed by Level-5.
-Its consists video games, manga adaptations, a CGI anime series, and a toy line by Takara Tomy.
+It consists of video games, manga adaptations, a CGI anime series, and a toy line by Takara Tomy.

 Overview

-Snack World is a multimedia franchise created by Level-5, following Inazuma Eleven, Little Battlers eXperience, Professor Layton, and Yo-kai Watch.
+Snack World is a multimedia franchise created by Level-5, following Fantasy Life, Inazuma Eleven, Little Battlers eXperience, Professor Layton, and Yo-kai Watch.
 The franchise is a "hyper casual fantasy" that is set in Snack World, a traditional fantasy world combined with convenience stores, smartphones, and other elements of the modern world.
 It revolves around the adventures of Chup, a wandering hero with a strong sense of justice, who is determined to get revenge against Large-Scale Leisure Facilities after it destroyed his village in response to the villagers refusing to allow eviction of the village by the former.
 Madly in love with King Papaya's daughter, Princess Melonia, he fulfills her selfish wishes by going on quests, accompanied by an inelegant witch, Mayonna; a muscular warrior, Béarnaise; a goblin-like creature, Gobson; and a female pig-nosed dragon, Pigsy.

 Media

 Video games

 Snack World: Trejarers (スナックワールド トレジャラーズ Sunakku Wārudo Torejarāzu) was released on the Nintendo 3DS on August 10, 2017 in Japan.
 An expanded port for the Nintendo Switch was launched in the country on April 12, 2018 Versions for iOS and Android devices were announced alongside the franchise's reveal, but have yet to be released.
 In South Korea, a MMORPG called Snack World Versus (스낵월드 버서스 Seunaeg Woldeu Beoseoseu) was released for smartphones on November 23, 2018.

-An enhanced version of Trejarers for the Nintendo Switch was released in Japan on November 20, 2019, and outside of Japan as Snack World: The Dungeon Crawl - Gold on February 14, 2020.
+On November 20, 2019, it was announced that the enhanced version of Trejarers would be released outside of Japan as Snack World: The Dungeon Crawl - Gold on February 14, 2020.